AustralianBioCommons/gen3schemadev/Readme.md

 # Developing a Gen3 Data Dictionary

-This repository aims to provide the documentation, learning materia, and software tools to facilitate the creation of a data model in Gen3.
+This repository aims to provide the documentation, learning materials, and software tools to facilitate the creation of a data model in Gen3.

 This document is broken up into the following parts:
 - Developing a Gen3 Data Dictionary: